sadafekram/SQL/Databases and SQL for Data Science with Python/Module 2/test markdown.md

 ## 2. Logical Data Independence
 Logical data independence means that changes in the database schema (such as adding a new column to a table or modifying relationships between tables) **do not affect applications or queries that use the data**.

-For example, if you have a table:

-and later you add a new column:

-Existing queries that fetch `id, name, salary` will continue to work without modification.
+For example, if you have a table `Employees(id, name, salary)` and later you add a new column `address`, existing queries that fetch `id, name, salary` will continue to work without modification.

 ## 3. Physical Data Independence
 Physical data independence means that changes in how data is physically stored **do not affect the logical structure of the database**.